-Experts say that even before pregnancy, women should educate themselves on maintaining proper posture, how to lift weights without stressing their back muscles, and how to use the proper cushions, beds and ergonomic seats.
+Experts say that even before pregnancy, women should educate themselves on maintaining proper posture, lifting weights without stressing their back muscles, and using the proper cushions, beds and ergonomic seats.

 While these measures can help, preventing pain completely isn’t always possible.

 While this discomfort is a reminder that there’s a baby growing inside, it’s a reminder not worthy of celebration.

 If you have severe back pain that lasts more than two weeks — or is accompanied by vaginal bleeding, fever, or burning during urination — consult your health care provider.